This committee is no longer active. This webpage provides a record of its activities.

 Up-to-date orthoimagery can support many GIS-supported business functions within Minnesota, but orthoimages with complementary specifications are required to meet all needs.
 Scale, resolution, color, and time of year are especially important considerations for some applications.
 Orthoimagery also serves as a basis for developing other geospatial data, including data related to transportation, hydrography, critical infrastructure, and land use/land cover.
 New imagery must be acquired periodically, especially where development, construction, natural processes, and other factors change the physical landscape.

-The strategic plan for addressing this state data need is being developed by an imagery data workgroup with assistance from the Strategic Plan Committee of the Governor's Council on Geographic Information.
+The strategic plan for addressing this state data need was being developed by an imagery data workgroup with assistance from the Strategic Plan Committee of the Governor's Council on Geographic Information.

 Representative applications of orthoimagery and the specifications they require are: